Treppner/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student advised by Harald Binder.
+I am a PhD student advised by [Harald Binder](https://www.imbi.uni-freiburg.de/persons/binderh/person_view).
 My research interests lie at the intersection of machine learning, computational biology and experimental design.
 A significant part of my research is driven by building tools for designing single-cell transcriptomics experiments based on deep learning .

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I also did internships at the [Max Planck Institute for Evolutionary Anthropology (Leipzig)](https://www.eva.mpg.de/index.html), the [Federal Ministry of Finance Germany (Berlin)](https://www.bundesfinanzministerium.de/Web/EN/Home/home.html), and the [Korea Economic Research Institute (Seoul)](http://www.keri.org/web/eng/home).
+I was born and grew up in Berlin, Germany.